mediachain/mediachain/rfc/mediachain-rfc-4.md

 statement publication; the act of publishing a statement in a namespace effectively asserts its existence.

-#### Endorsements

-#### The Trust Store

-### Statement Publication and Distribution

-#### Statements
+### Statements

 A statement is a signed structure which maps a set of WKIs to an IPLD metadata object within some namespace.
 Statements can be:

 * simple, where a single mapping is established.
 * compound, where multiple mappings are established with a single signature.
-* republished, which effects one or more statements' mapping to a (usually) different namespace while preserving origin attribution.
-The namespace can be the same in the case of proxy publishing for another peer or user who doesn't have a reputation.
+* republished, which effects one or more statements' mapping to a possibly different namespace while preserving origin and distribution path.

 The statement data structure looks as following:
 ```
 Statement = {
- statement-id: <statement-id>
+ id:           <statement-id>
  ns:           <namespace-id>
- source:       <ID>
+ src:          <ID>
  body:         <statement-body>
  sig:          <signature>
 }